NamorNiradnug/Physics-Library/README.md

-# Physics-Library
+# phypy
-This is python library for working with physics
+Library with physical objects and constants.